TickTick Alternatives

 Frequently asked questions about TickTick alternatives

-Is TickTick Premium worth $35.99 a year?
+Is TickTick Premium worth the annual price?

-How does TickTick compare to Todoist?
+How does TickTick compare to Todoist after Todoist's December 2025 price hike?

-Does TickTick sync across devices?
+Does TickTick sync reliably across devices?

-Can I share TickTick lists?
+Can I share TickTick lists with family or a small team?

-Are there TickTick discounts?
+Are there TickTick discounts I should watch for?

 SE